Admiral David Stinton Ingalls

-Ingalls was an exceptional student pilot but, because of his young age, was not permitted active-duty status.
-He continued flying, however, and accepted active duty on his 18th birthday.
-Ingalls graduated from flight school as U.S. Navy Aviator Number 85.
-He took a week's furlough to visit his parents along with his fiancee, Margaret Allen before going overseas in September 1917.
+Ingalls was an exceptional student pilot but was not permitted active-duty status because of his young age.
+He continued flying, however, and was accepted for active duty on his 18th birthday.
+Ingalls graduated from flight school as U.S. Navy Aviator Number 85 and went overseas in September 1917.

 After graduating, he joined Squire, Sanders & Dempsey as an associate.
 In 1926, he was elected to the Ohio General Assembly, where he co-sponsored the Ohio Aviation Code.
-Ingalls also served as a member of the Ohio House of Representatives from 1927 to 1929.
-President Herbert Hoover appointed him as assistant secretary of the navy for aviation n 1929.
-As assistant secretary, he tripled the number of naval aircraft and pushed for a fully deployable carrier task force.
-For several years, he flight-tested every plane adopted by the U.S. Navy.
+Ingalls left Squire, Sanders & Dempsey in 1927 to embark on a brief political career.
+That year, he was elected as a member of the Ohio House of Representatives and was reelected in 1929.

-Ingalls was a friend of Charles Lindbergh, whom he helped solve navigation and communication problems in charting new air routes to the east for Pan Am.
+Ingalls was a friend of Charles Lindbergh, who helped solve navigation and communication problems in charting new air routes to the east for Pan Am.

-He was a member of the American Legion, Chagrin Valley Hunt Club, Freemasons, Jekly Island Club, Kirtland Country Club, Pepper Pike Club, Queen City Club of Cincinnati, River Club of New York, Skull and Bones and the Union Club.
+He was a member of the American Legion, Chagrin Valley Hunt Club, Freemasons, Jekyll Island Club, Kirtland Country Club, Pepper Pike Club, Queen City Club of Cincinnati, River Club of New York, Skull and Bones, and the Union Club.

 Ingalls was a sportsman and a co-owner of two quail plantations: Ring Oak and Foshalee Plantation, which he shared with Robert Livingston Ireland, Jr.

 Laura died May 10, 1978, in the Bahamas.
-David died on April 29, 1985, and buried alongside Laura in Warm Springs Cemetery, Bath County, Virginia.
+After her death, David remarried Frances Wragg.
+David died on April 29, 1985, at the age of 86.
+David and Laura are buried in Warm Springs Cemetery, Bath County, Virginia.